2, Wildwood Terrace: History and description

 Shortly after his arrival in England, in 1936 Pevsner took a lease on 2, Wildwood Terrace, in the London suburb of Hampstead.
 The house was found for him by his friend, the poet Geoffrey Grigson who already lived at No. 3. in the street.
 (Note: Grigson also found what was to become Pevsner's country house, a small cottage in the Wiltshire village of Clyffe Pypard.
 Pevsner and his wife are buried in the churchyard of the Church of St Peter, Clyffe Pypard.)
 The Wildwood estate had been developed around Wildwood Lodge, home of Queen Victoria's dentist, by a property developer, T. Clowser.
 It comprised a number of small rows of brick-built terraced housing, including Wildwood Grove and Wildwood Terrace.
-The four which comprise Wildwood Terrace are of brick and of three storeys.
+The four which comprise Wildwood Terrace are of three storeys with basements and the red brick is accentuated with black and white stone dressings.
 The architectural historian Timothy Mowl considered the houses "quite aggressively ugly".

 No. 2 was not a grand home; running hot water was not installed until three years after the Pevsners moved in, and the house was simply furnished with a mix of Biedermeier and Danish design furniture.
 Pevsner permitted himself a little more elaboration in the garden, where he installed an eight-foot high statue of Clio, the muse of history, salvaged from a demolished public house on the Tottenham Court Road.
 The basement contained his personal library of some 16,000 books, which had been moved from the first floor after its weight had begun to cause the floor beams to sag.

 Wildwood Terrace remained Pevsner's London home until his death.
 After suffering a haemorrhage, two strokes and a broken thigh following a fall in 1979, he was unable to walk unaided and required permanent care.
 This was provided by a roster of live-in nurses.
 He died at the house on 18 August 1983.
 The house continued in the possession of the Pevsner family until its sale in the 21st century.
+(Note: A later owner was the fashion consultant and presenter Gok Wan.)
 Savills, the selling agents, described the property as "Pevsner's very own 'Building of England'".
 In 2007 English Heritage commemorated Pevsner's residence by the erection of a blue plaque at the house.